 The interest in design has increased markedly within both consumers and organisations over the past decade.
-Where it was once the domain of a select group, everyone now wants well designed products.
-And for good reason too, in an extensive Study by CEB Research of over 100,000 customers all across the world, they found that a Positive Product Experience produced 71% positive World of Mouth and only 32% Negative World of Mouth.
+Where it was once the domain of a select group, everyone now wants well-designed products.
+And for good reason too, in an extensive study by CEB Research of over 100,000 customers all across the world, they found that a Positive Product Experience produced 71% positive World of Mouth and only 32% Negative World of Mouth.

 Why the startling difference.
 When it comes to a positive product experience, word of mouth usually comes in the form of a recommendation: “Hey you should check out this cool new phone I bought or you should try this great new restaurant!”
 When we find something great, we like to tell other people about it, it shows how clever we are.

 On the other hand, when it comes to Service, people, as we can see from the research, are much more likely to tell many more people about the negative service experience.
-The reasoning is, as humans, when something bad happens to us, we tell others to evoke they sympathy.
+The reasoning is, as humans when something bad happens to us, we tell others to evoke their sympathy.
 “You won’t believe how they treated me, they were rude to me”.
 The usual response as we all know is to support our friend and agree how awful that experience must have been for them.

 What this tells us is that we pick companies because of their products, but we often leave them because of their service failures.

 Learn more about "The Effortless Experience" by Matthew Dixon here.

 Start with 'Why' to get a Better Understanding of your Customers

 Find out what drives us and how our passion for designing, enabling and scaling outstanding services delivers what your customers really want.Read About Us

 Find out how we've helped some of Australia's biggest brands transform their approach to delivering an outstanding service experience.View Our Work